maximelafarie/maximelafarie/README.md

-I was gonna tell you a joke about UDP... ...but you might not get it. 🤡
+What's the best part about TCP jokes?
+I get to keep telling them until you get them. 🤡